The Great American Bash: History

 The Great American Bash was invented by Dusty Rhodes, a prominent wrestler of the National Wrestling Alliance (NWA), who became a wrestler and booker of the NWA's Jim Crockett Promotions (JCP).
 The first Great American Bash event was held by JCP on July 6, 1985, in Charlotte, North Carolina at the American Legion Memorial Stadium.
 In 1986 and 1987, The Great American Bash was held as a series of events.
-The Great American Bash continued to be broadcast on closed-circuit television until the 1988 event, which was the first to be broadcast on pay-per-view (PPV).
+It was broadcast on closed-circuit television until the 1988 event, when it began broadcasting on pay-per-view (PPV).
 In November that year, JCP was purchased by Turner Broadcasting System and JCP was rebranded as World Championship Wrestling (WCW).

 WCW continued to produce The Great American Bash under the NWA banner until WCW seceded from the NWA in January 1991.
 As such, the 1991 event was the first Great American Bash produced by WCW alone.
 After the 1992 event, WCW did not hold the PPV again until 1995.
 It then continued annually until 2000.
 The 2000 event was the final Great American Bash held by WCW, as in March 2001, WCW was purchased by the World Wrestling Federation (WWF), which was renamed to World Wrestling Entertainment (WWE) in May 2002.

 After a four-year hiatus, the event was revived by WWE in 2004.
 To coincide with the brand extension, where the promotion divided its roster into brands where wrestlers were exclusively assigned to perform, the 2004 event was held exclusively for the SmackDown! brand.
 It continued to be held exclusively for SmackDown! in 2005 and 2006.
 Following WrestleMania 23 in April 2007, brand-exclusive PPVs were discontinued, thus the events from 2007 to 2009 featured the Raw, SmackDown!, and ECW brands.
 In 2009, the event was renamed as The Bash.
-It would be the only held under this name, as well as the last held on PPV, as the event was replaced by Fatal 4-Way in 2010.
+It would be the only held under this name, as well as the last broadcast on PPV, as the event was replaced by Fatal 4-Way in 2010.

 In April 2011, WWE ceased using its full name with the WWE abbreviation becoming an orphaned initialism.
-WWE then revived The Great American Bash in July 2012 under the event's original full name.
-This event was held as a special episode of SmackDown.
-After another eight years, WWE again revived the event, this time for the NXT brand as a two-part special episode of NXT.
-The event was scheduled to again be held as a special episode of NXT in 2021, thus becoming an annual event for NXT.
+The company then revived The Great American Bash once in July 2012 under the event's original full name, but it was held as a television special, airing as a special episode of SmackDown.
+After another eight years, WWE again revived the event, this time for their developmental brand, NXT, as a two-part special episode of NXT.
+The event was scheduled to again be held as a special episode of NXT in 2021, but reduced to one night, thus becoming an annual event for NXT.
+In 2023, the event was broadcast via livestreaming, marking the first Great American Bash to air on WWE's livestreaming platforms, Peacock in the United States and the WWE Network in most international markets.
+It returned to being a television special of NXT in 2024, but as a two-night event for the first time since 2020.